 LA PENDULE A LA DIANE CHASSERESSE

-This magnificent mantel clock, of almost unprecedented scale and celebrating that most princely of pursuits, La Chasse, is one of only three recorded examples, all of which have always been associated with a Royal provenance.
-These comprise:
+This magnificent mantel clock, of almost unprecedented scale and celebrating that most Princely of pursuits, La Chasse, is one of only three recorded examples, all of which have traditionally always been associated with a Royal provenance.

 -The prototype clock, with bleu turquin marble plinth, which was executed by the horloger Robert Robin in 1785 and supplied for the chambre du Roi at the château de Compiègne.
 This clock is illustrated in P. Verlet, Les Bronzes Dorés Français du XVIIIe Siècle, Paris, 1987, p.
 59 and is probably that formerly in the collection of Baron Edmond de Rothschild.

 -The Bergsten clock offered here, also with bleu turquin marble plinth and with Inventory marks for the château de Saint-Cloud.

 -The third, with verde antico marble base and movement by Pierre-Claude Raguet-Lépine is now in a Private Collection in Paris (reproduced in Tardy, La Pendule Francaise, Paris, 1974, v.
 2, p.
 188).
 According to Tardy, op. cit., this latter clock was commissioned by Marie-Antoinette as a gift to one of her relatives.
 Although Tardy omits to mention any inventory marks, this clock is almost certainly one and the same with that with movement also by Raguet-Lépine and the mark of the château de Tuileries which was described in 'Trésors des Collections Privées', Exhibition Catalogue, Sotheby's, Paris, 1998.